symbol-systems/iq/iq-docs/docs/USER_STORIES.md

 **So that** all agents and systems operate from a single source of truth with enforced data integrity.

 **Acceptance Criteria:**
-- TTL schema defines data governance model (ontology: versions, owners, approval workflows)
+- RDF schema defines data governance model (ontology: versions, owners, approval workflows)
 - SHACL shape graphs enforce data quality constraints
 - Impact analysis before ontology changes (which agents/queries affected?)
 - Version control and rollback for ontology changes